 Patients can’t review you if they can’t find you.

 Before you ask your patients to leave any reviews, make sure you have business profiles on multiple review sites.
 If you’re tempted to skip this step—don’t.
-That’s because, as this Search Engine Land study points out, online reviews are crucially important: “72% of consumers trust online reviews as much as personal recommendations.”
+As this 2020 survey from BrightLocal reveals, online reviews are crucially important: “87% of consumers are now reading online reviews for local businesses.”
+Furthermore, this report from Spiegel found that “when a product [or service] gets five reviews, the likelihood of it being purchased increases by 270%.”
+So, when it comes to reviews, it’s important to focus on both quality and quantity.
 And to get the most bang for your review buck, you want to make the process as simple as possible for your customers—which means meeting them where they are.
 So, make sure you have a profile (i.e., a place where current and former patients can post their opinions) on popular review sites like:

 Social media engagement boosts online visibility.